 Nowadays, traditional marketing is gradually taking a backseat to other marketing methods.
-An increasing number of businesses, especially SaaS (Software as a Service) companies, are inclined to move towards content marketing in order to increase their online presence, brand awareness, and of course, revenue stream.
+An increasing number of businesses, especially SaaS companies, are inclined to move towards content marketing in order to increase their online presence, brand awareness, and of course, revenue stream.
 For the SaaS companies that have already adopted a powerful content marketing strategy, they have seen a significant growth in their website’s conversion rates compared to those who are yet to leverage the power of content.

 According to Demand Metric, content marketing costs about 60% less than traditional marketing and, at the same time, generates about three times as many leads.
 So, it is of no surprise that almost 87% of B2B marketers and 77% of B2C marketers invest in content marketing to achieve better bottom line results.

 Content marketing is all about customer and brand relations.
 It can influence purchasing decisions by ranking a company higher in relevant search results and driving qualified traffic to your website.
 Here are a few statistics by Jeff Bullas that show and prove the value of a content marketing strategy across the SaaS industry:

 - 50% of SaaS companies have a content marketing strategy in place

 - 78% of CMOs think that custom content is the future of marketing

 - 55% of marketers worldwide increased their digital marketing budgets in 2013

 - $135 billion was spent on new digital marketing content in 2014